timusg/praegustator/readme.md

-Praegustator provide simple dsl to validate and test chef managed infrastructure, it use remote ssh and utilize server spec in the backend to define checks.
+Praegustator provide simple dsl to validate and test chef managed infrastructure, it is baced on ssh and utilize server spec in the backend.

 ## install